 INprinting Hemp-based HIPS is also showing some wear, as the hemp fibers appear to be drying and splintering out of the HIPS matrix.

-Disclosure: Some of the filaments tested were provided as samples from the factories for review, while other filaments purchased at my own expense.
+Disclosure: Some of the filament samples were from the factories for review, while other filaments purchased at my own expense.
 Please see the links for each individual brand details.

-If you have a filament you would like 3D-PT to test, please contact him at firstname.lastname@example.org, on Twitter @3dfidgets, or through this site.
+If you have some filament samples you would like 3D-PT to test, please contact him at [email protected], on Twitter @3dfidgets, or through this site.